KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 PSF plans to diversity revenue so PyCon US is not the only revenue service.
 Service-based revenue arond PyPI is a future goal

 Downloads, packages, and accounts keeps going up.
 More malware will happen.
-PSF is setting up the tech side of the house up for more growth.

-PSF is fundraising for short-term security and project management roles.
+PSF is setting up the tech side of the house up for more growth and is fundraising for short-term security and project management roles.

 PSF launched "Community Partners Program" and reopened meetup support.